A Short History of the Encaustic Tile

 'Carreaux de ciments'

 Carreaux de ciments tiles were also manufactured by hand and were popular in France around 1890-1910, providing a lower cost option to the more refined and expensive ceramic encaustic tile.
-Instead of using clay, different coloured cements were poured into the patterned sections of a brass mould placed in a wooden block, thus producing the pattern of the tile.
-Once removed from the block, instead of the tile being fired in a kiln as was the case with ceramic tiles, the tiles were left to 'cure' or dry slowly over several weeks in a carefully maintained humid room.
-This allowed the cements to not only set properly but the continual humidity ensured no small fissures appeared on the surface of the tile.
+Instead of using clay, a base of cement was laid in the mould and different coloured cements, often mixed with marble dust, were poured into the patterned sections of a brass mould placed in a wooden block, thus producing the pattern of the tile.
+Once removed from the block, instead of the tile being fired in a kiln as is the case with ceramic tiles, the tiles were left to 'cure' or dry slowly, often in a carefully maintained humid room.
+This allowed the cements to not only set properly but the controlled humidity ensured no small fissures appeared on the surface of the tile.

-Antique carreaux de ciments tiles were typically larger than antique ceramic tiles, being commonly 17cm or 20cm sq compared to c.13cm to 15cm sq for ceramic tiles and were usually a third to a half thicker too making them obviously heavier.
-A 20cm square tile can weigh 1.5kgs.
-The base material used also influenced the tiles pattern as carreaux de ciments produced tiles could only accommodate a colour element in the design no smaller than 5mm in width, whereas ceramic tiles, owing to the finer dust clays and slips used, could accommodate design features like lines or framing as small as 1mm wide.
-Designs were therefore much less ornate, catering for more a more pure and often classical tessellation.
+Antique carreaux de ciments tiles were typically larger than antique ceramic tiles, being commonly 17cm or 20cm sq compared to c.14cm to 17cm sq for ceramic tiles and were usually a third to a half thicker too making them obviously heavier.
+A 20cm square tile can weigh as much as 2kgs.
+The material used also influenced the tiles pattern as carreaux de ciments tiles could only accommodate a colour element in the design no smaller than 5mm in width, whereas ceramic tiles, owing to the finer dust clays and slips used, could accommodate design features like lines or framing as small as 1mm wide.
+Designs were therefore much less ornate, catering for more a purer and often classical tessellation.
 The two tiles below provide a good example of a more ornate, detailed ceramic tile and a less ornate and classical carreaux de ciments.